pranayroni/azure-search-openai-demo-csharp/README.md

 ![RAG Architecture](docs/appcomponents.png)

-For more details on how this application was built, check out:
+For more details on how this application was built, check this out:

 - [Transform your business with smart .NET apps powered by Azure and ChatGPT blog post](https://aka.ms/build-dotnet-ai-blog)
 - [Build Intelligent Apps with .NET and Azure - Build Session](https://build.microsoft.com/sessions/f8f953f3-2e58-4535-92ae-5cb30ef2b9b0)